 There are a number of websites that host old retro games that you can play right in your browser.
 Many of these sites have classic Nintendo games available, including many titles in the Zelda series.
 Of course, the legality of these sites is up in the air.
 Nintendo has a reputation for being quite strict when it comes to their older titles.
 This is mainly due to the fact that many of these titles are available to purchase digitally.
 Nintendo is aggressive at targeting these sites and forcing them to remove games they believe infringe on copyright.

 In addition, there are other major drawbacks to these streaming sites.
 Many of them are “free to play.”
 Of course, this often means you’ll have to deal with a significant number of ads and pop-ups.
 Furthermore, you will be limited to which Zelda titles you are able to play.
 Because you’ll be playing within your browser, do not expect to play any titles beyond the 16-bit era.
-Finally, many of these sites utilize Flash Player to run the games.
-Sadly, Flash has quite a few security issues, from data collection to backdoor malware installation.
+Finally, many of these sites utilize Flash Player to run the games, a technology you may no longer have access to now.

 Emulating Zelda titles is the best way to play them on a PC.
 In order to do this, you will need two things: an emulator and a ROM file.
 An emulator is software that mimics the original video game console hardware.
 Therefore, if you wanted to play the original Legend of Zelda game, you will need an NES emulator.
 In addition to the emulator, you will also need the game’s ROM.
 With these two things, you can play virtually any title.